-We market, sell and service our products worldwide through our marketing, sales and technical service groups, as well as through independent distributors and other resellers.
+We market, sell and service our products worldwide through our marketing, customer service, sales and technical service groups, as well as through independent distributors and other resellers.
 We maintain sales offices outside the U.S. in all major regions, including Africa, Asia Pacific, Canada, Europe and Latin America.

 Generally, we select the appropriate distribution channel for our products based on the type of product, technical service requirements, number and concentration of customers, regulatory requirements and other factors.
-We market our companion animal diagnostic products to veterinarians both directly and through independent veterinary distributors in the U.S., with most instruments sold directly by IDEXX sales personnel and rapid assay test kits and instrument consumables supplied primarily by distributors.
+Effective January 1, 2015, we market our companion animal diagnostic products to veterinarians directly in the U.S. Prior to January 1, 2015, we marketed our companion animal diagnostic products to veterinarians both directly and through independent veterinary distributors in the U.S., with most instruments sold directly by IDEXX sales personnel and rapid assay test kits and instrument consumables supplied primarily by distributors.
 Outside the U.S., we sell our companion animal diagnostic products through our direct sales force and, in certain countries, through distributors and other resellers.
 We sell our veterinary reference laboratory diagnostic and consulting services worldwide generally through our direct sales force.
-We market our software and digital radiography products through our direct sales force and through distributors primarily in the U.S. and Canada.
+We market our digital radiography products primarily through our direct sales force in the U.S. and Canada.
+We market our software products primarily through our direct sales force in the U.S., Canada, Europe and Australia.
 We market our Water and LPD products primarily through our direct sales force in the U.S. and Canada.
 Outside the U.S. and Canada, we market these products through selected independent distributors and, in certain countries, through our direct sales force.
-We sell our OPTI electrolyte and blood gas analyzers both directly and through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and consumables through independent human medical product distributors in the U.S. and we sell most of the related consumables through the distribution channel.
+We sell our OPTI electrolyte and blood gas analyzers both directly and through independent human medical product distributors in the U.S. and we sell most of the related consumables through the distribution channel.
 Outside the U.S., we sell our OPTI products primarily through distributors and other resellers.

-Our largest customers are the U.S. distributors of our products in the CAG segment.
-Our two largest CAG distributors are Henry Schein Animal Health Supply, LLC ("Henry Schein") and MWI Veterinary Supply, Inc. ("MWI").
-Henry Schein accounted for 9% of our 2013, 2012 and 2011 revenue, and 7% of our net accounts receivable at December 31, 2013 and 2012.
-MWI accounted for 8%, 8% and 7% of our 2013, 2012 and 2011 revenue, respectively, and 11% and 9% of our net accounts receivable at December 31, 2013 and 2012, respectively.
+Historically, our largest customers have been the U.S. distributors of our products in the CAG segment.
+Our two largest CAG distributors were Henry Schein Animal Health Supply, LLC ("Henry Schein") and MWI Veterinary Supply, Inc. ("MWI").
+Henry Schein accounted for 8% of our 2014 revenue and 9% of our 2013 and 2012 revenue, and 2% and 7% of our net accounts receivable at December 31, 2014 and 2013, respectively.
+MWI accounted for 8% of our 2014, 2013 and 2012 revenue and 8% and 11% of our net accounts receivable at December 31, 2014 and 2013, respectively.
+Effective January 1, 2015, most U.S. distributors are no longer our customers as a result of our transition to an all-direct sales strategy in the U.S.